natasha-muromceww/Addison-Group-Task/README.md

 ![...](

 We used collages of photos from the Addison arranged in squares representative of the percentage each medium.
+We found it surprising how many photographs and printes there were becuase those two categories made up about 65% of the collection.